Old Quebec City in the Summer: 3 Day Travel Itinerary

 TRAVEL TIP: Note that the loop can be done in either direction.
 As written, you will be walking up the 310 stairs of the Governor’s Promenade.
 But at the walk’s conclusion, the shops on Rue St. Louis will be open for browsing.
 If you reverse the route, you will be walking down the 310 stairs.

-At the bottom of Breakneck Stairs, follow the shop-lined road down to Rue de Petit Champagne.
+From Upper Town, take Breakneck Stairs to reach Lower Town.
+Then, follow the shop-lined road down to Rue de Petit Champagne.
 This narrow pedestrian lane is one of the oldest streets in the city.
-Once home to wealthy traders and merchants, it is now lined with shops full of paintings, textiles, Inuit carvings, fashions, and religious idolatry.
+Once home to wealthy traders and merchants, it is now lined with shops full of paintings, textiles, Inuit carvings, and clothing.

 At the end of the lane, make a “U” turn onto Boulevard Champlain.
 Window-shop along the street.
 At the end, let yourself wander.
 You will find historic houses, little galleries, museums and churches.
 Eventually, you will likely wind up in the “heart” of Old Quebec, Place Royale.